jackokring/www/README.md

 # Bootstrap and Less

 The basic browser version of `main.less` CSS is available.
 A minified version of bootstrap is also served from a CDN.
 This makes easy HTML decoration, and cuts down on server loading.

+# Markdown

+A markdown load template loads the HTML template and requests a `/md` prepended to the page URL after the host and a `.md` on the end for mimetyping, so fetching and rendering the markdown into the page.